CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

 Using GitHub and open source technology -- general and accessibility-specific -- we created a continuous accessibility integration environment that helps us better practice what we preach.

-## Our technology and accessibility 'stack'
+## Our technology and accessibility "stack"
 We proudly leverage open source technologies wherever possible, and all of these tools used here meet that criteria.

 The site is powered by [Jekyll](https://jekyllrb.com/) and [U.S. Web Design System](https://designsystem.digital.gov/), specifically the [U.S. Web Design System Jekyll theme](https://github.com/18F/uswds-jekyll) maintained by [18F](https://18f.gsa.gov/) and the USWDS team.
 The site is hosted through [GitHub Pages](https://pages.github.com/).